derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/readme.md

 2. Connect assets such as IoT devices as well as existing business systems to Azure Digital Twins.
 3. ¡img align=”center” src=”pictures/digitaltwinhomepage.png” width= 400/¿
+**[DL] The general description of ADT can be shortened and put into the introduction at the top of this readme file.
+This part should be rather about setting up the ADT.**
 In this section a Digital Twins platform will be created.
 A related doc- umentation is part of the [linked Quickstart](https://docs.microsoft.com/en- us/azure/digital-twins/quickstart-adt-explorer).

-1. Search for”Azure Digital Twin”in [azure resource](https://portal.azure.com)
+1. Search for”Azure Digital Twin” in [azure resource](https://portal.azure.com)
-2. You will need to press the Button+ Addat the Azure Digital Twins page.
+2. You will need to press the Button "+ Add" at the Azure Digital Twins page. **[DL] Screenshot for steps 1 + 2]**
-3. At the next page you will have to add
+3. At the next page you will have to add **[DL] Screenshot for step 3**
     - a resource group,
     - location and
     - a name for the Digital Twins service.

-¡img align=”center” src=”pictures/digitaltwincreation.png” width= 400/¿
+¡img align=”center” src=”pictures/digitaltwincreation.png” width= 400/¿ **[DL] Please fix this**
 In above figure you can find the”Host Name”where you can find in DT homepage is the string should be noted.
-It is used further for installing DT
+It is used further for installing ADT Explorer.

-Explorer.
 The resource group will be later used for all other resources related to the AirQuality project.
 It needs to be created, if this wasn’t done before.
-To do so, press theCreate newbutton below the Resource group selection.
+To do so, press the Create new button below the Resource group selection.
 You only need a name or the resource group to do so.
 Regarding location, it is worth to mention that the Digital Twins resource is only available for Australia East, East US, East US 2, North Europe, South Central US, Southeast Asia, UK